-You are comfortable when you are faced with challenges.
-In fact, you enjoy the adrenaline that motivates you.
+However your other choices in the questionnaire indicate that you enjoy the adrenaline of the challenges that motivate you.
 The excitement of seeking to be successful, to win or to outperform others is a great feeling for you.

 Recognition may be a reward, but it is not always external: it can also be for your personal satisfaction and sense of accomplishment.
 You feel proud of your achievements and perceive them as a validation of your autonomy and personal capabilities in action.
 It is important for you to be self-sufficient as much as possible.
-(This may come at a price).

 /THINK ABOUT HOW YOU CAN

-FURTHER LEVERAGE YOUR
+LEVERAGE YOUR STRENGTHS AND

-STRENGTHS AND MANAGE SOME
+MANAGE SOME OF THE

-OF THE LIMITATIONS WHICH MAY
+LIMITATIONS WHICH MAY BE

-BE HOLDING YOU BACK:
+HOLDING YOU BACK:

+This combination of aspects may come at a price.
 It is not always possible to live up to other people's expectations, not to mention our own, which often are even higher.

 Furthermore, in many settings where teamwork or collaboration is expected, it may be challenging to balance your individual performance with the collective contributions, and your personal efforts, gifts or skills may go unrecognized, or possibly even unappreciated.